emiliodallatorre/Super-SloMo/README.md

 ## References

-Parts of the code is based on [TheFairBear/Super-SlowMo](https://github.com/TheFairBear/Super-SlowMo)
+Parts of the code are based on [TheFairBear/Super-SlowMo](https://github.com/TheFairBear/Super-SlowMo).

+## Changelog / Credits

+- Added support for Apple's Metal (MPS) backend on macOS and improved multi-backend selection.
+Installation notes for MPS are linked above.
+(Modifications and maintenance by Emilio Dalla Torre — https://github.com/emiliodallatorre)